marcusoftnet/marcusoftnet.github.io/_posts/2013-02-20-the-im-not-allowed-to-do-columns-like.md

 title: The "I'm not allowed to do columns like that"-problem
 date: '2013-02-20T09:00:00.000+01:00'
-author: Marcus
+author: Marcus Hammarberg
-Hammarberg
 tags:
   - Tools
-  - Life of a consultant
+  - ife of a consultant
    - Kanban - Agile
 modified_time: '2013-02-20T09:00:11.899+01:00'
 blogger_id: tag:blogger.com,1999:blog-36533086.post-18478852401572606